 * Please note that the recording links will be delivered to you via a downloadable word document in your confirmation e-mail.
 The PowerPoint that corresponds with the recording will be automatically delivered upon purchasing via email from the website.

-The CRA regulations are in the throes of tremendous change.
-Recently the Federal Deposit Insurance Corporation, the Office of the Comptroller of the Currency and the Federal Reserve Board jointly published proposed rules for the Community Reinvestment Act.
-Comment will be accepted until August 5, 2022.
-A final rule will be published in the next year or two.
-The rule will be effective on a rolling scale during the year or two following publication of the final rule.
-For the foreseeable future, all banks will continue to follow the current rules.
+In May of 2022, the Federal Deposit Insurance Corporation, the Office of the Comptroller of the Currency and the Federal Reserve Board jointly published proposed rules for the Community Reinvestment Act.
+A final rule is expected in 2023.
+The rule will be effective on a rolling scale during the year or two following publications of the final rule.
+For the near future, all banks will continue to follow the current rules.

 Currently, every bank (small, intermediate small or large) needs to identify and document its community development (CD) activities in order to achieve the best possible CRA rating.
 Volume and distribution of loans are the primary factors that determine a bank’s overall CRA rating.
 A bank can achieve a great rating without any CD activities, but the likelihood of an outstanding or satisfactory rating increases with the volume of CD activities.
 While CD activities are not the primary factor in determining the overall rating many banks spend a disproportionate amount of time identifying and documenting CD activities.

 The regulations and interpretations that define what qualifies as a CD activity are complex.
 In some cases, an activity that appears to be an obvious example of a CD activity may not qualify as a result of a small exception in the rules.
 It is not uncommon for an activity that does qualify as a CD activity to go without credit due to failure to document the activity and bring it to the attention of the examiner.